 Back at home, I cut off the rind from the picnic roast, leaving a good amount of fat cap which will help self-baste the meat as it cooks low n’ slow.
 Some folks will cut to the surface of the picnic roast, apply seasonings and then put the rind/fat combination back over top.

 The tools of the trade for seasoning a butt in my house are what you see here.
 An injector and needle are used to pump seasoning liquid into the heart of the roasts.
-A combination of apple juice, Worcestshire sauce, apple cider vinegar, corn syrup and dissolved Dizzy Dust rub is what I use.
+A combination of apple juice, Worcestershire sauce, apple cider vinegar, corn syrup and dissolved Dizzy Dust seasoning is what I use.

-In addition to the injection liquid, the roasts receive a generous coating of Dizzy Dust Coarse Blend rub.
-This rub has larger grinds of peppers, sugars, herbs and spices in order for them to adhere to these bigger pieces of meat and also to keep burning temps for the coarse sugar high; this rub can definitely hold up to a long, low and slow cook!
+In addition to the injection liquid, the roasts receive a generous coating of Dizzy Dust Coarse Blend.
+This blend has larger grinds of peppers, sugars, herbs and spices in order for them to adhere to these bigger pieces of meat and also to keep burning temps for the coarse sugar high.
+This blend can definitely hold up to a long, low and slow cook!